HeleneZablit/website-x0x0/index.md

 ---
 layout: home
-title: "Exploring Geographical Biais in Beer Taste in the US"
+title: "Exploring Geographical Bias in Beer Taste in the US"
 subtitle: "Is Your State Swaying Your Sip?"
 cover-img: "/assets/img/background_test.png"
 ---